ahrampy/Flipcamp/README.md

 ### Google Maps

 See where your campsite is, and once you've booked it, get directions straight there.
+The added feature of Google Maps Circles makes the location less specific while showing the general area in order to protect privacy while giving prospective campers a sense of where they would be.

 <p align="center">
   <img width="410" height="340" src="https://i.imgur.com/q3sGZsp.png"/>
   <img width="370" height="320" src="https://i.imgur.com/mtqDZ1f.png"/>
 </p>